Is Jenelle Evans Engaged? ‘Teen Mom’ Star Shows Off A Ring As She Preps For Baby No. 3

 Things got so bad that Evans reportedly refused to film until the network agreed to change their ways.
 “She told the producers that they capitalize on all her drama and she was sick of it,” the source stated.

-Evans tactics apparently paid off.
+Evans’ tactics apparently paid off.
 The reality star got producers to “delete some of the things that had been put on social media that were negative about her.”
 She also got MTV to show her in a positive light on a few episodes.

 Of course, there is still some confusion about Jenelle Evans’ future on the show.
 Despite the new arrangement, sources revealed that Evans “seemingly quit” and “had a huge fight with the team and told them she is not going to film anything else.”